 - Around one-third (32%) of people living in permanent residential aged care had at least 1 specialist attendance—much lower than aged care users in the community (74% of people using home support, 65% of those using home care and 58% of those who did not use aged care.

-Explore more about the interfaces between aged care and the health systems in the next section.
+Interfaces between the aged care and health systems in Australia